-We’re big fans of Sunbrella® outdoor fabric, which you’ll find on all of our outdoor furniture, pillows and umbrellas.
-This wonder fabric is stain, water and mildew resistant, making it perfect for the patio and really easy to clean.
-Here’s how.
+We’re big fans of Sunbrella® outdoor fabric, which you’ll find offered on all of our outdoor furniture, pillows and umbrellas.
+This outdoor fabric is stain-, water- and mildew-resistant, making it perfect for the patio and really easy to clean.
+Read on to see how to clean Sunbrella fabric!

 Brush off any loose dirt and then spray the fabric with your garden hose.
 If you aren’t able to do this in your outdoor space (like on a balcony), vacuum the fabric with an upholstery attachment to remove dirt and dust.
 Easy.